When it kicks in, it feels like meeting an old friend for the first time. – Daniel, 34

 This may sound like a lot of work, but it’s really not hard at all once you practice being careful, and being careful quickly becomes second nature.
 (It may not be as fun and exciting to be so methodical about it, but if you’re getting off on the risk you have a whole other set of problems that a set of guidelines can’t fix.)
 If you do it right, you’ll end up with a drug that has mostly upsides and few downsides.

 There!
 See?
-It’s not impossible.
-Now please share this with your friends so uninformed users stop G’ing out and ruining the rave scene for us. ❤
+It’s not impossible, yay!
+Please share this with your friends so uninformed users stop G’ing out and ruining the rave scene for us. ❤

 Disclaimer: With this and all of my posts, I’m not advocating for drug use any more than someone who tells teenagers to use condoms is advocating for them to have sex.
 I just don’t have my head stuck in the sand.
 I’m acknowledging a reality in order to keep people safe. -H

-Follow me on Twitter (@hilaryagro) if you like snark and feminism, and/or hate drug prohibition, capitalism and the prison-industrial complex.
+Follow me on Twitter (@hilaryagro) if you like drug policy reform, prison abolition and feminism, and/or hate drug prohibition, capitalism and the prison-industrial complex.

 Extra reading: I kept this post as short as possible to encourage lazy readers like myself to actually read the whole thing, but there are some important points to add.
 Some have been helpfully suggested by knowledgeable users, feel free to leave a comment with anything you think is missing!